Data-Backed Rankings, VA Access, Affordability, and Tax Policy

 Best States for Veterans

-Beyond individual cities, the dataset also ranks states based on factors like median air quality, average cost of living, VA facility density, support for homeless Veterans, and statewide tax policy on military retirement and disability.
+Beyond individual cities, the dataset also ranks states based on median air quality, average cost of living, VA facility density, support for homeless Veterans, and statewide tax policy on military retirement and disability.

 | Rank | State | Why It Ranks Well |